 At GCSE, students study OCR History B (Schools History Project).
 This course has been chosen due to the variety and breadth of topics that students can study, including both modern and medieval history.
 In Year 10 we study the People’s Health, the Norman Conquest and a local site of historic significance.
 In Year 11 they study the Viking Expansion and Life in Nazi Germany.

-At GCSE, students study the OCR SHP course, covering Medicine through Time, Germany 1919-1945 and a local study on Saltaire forming the controlled assessment.
-At AS Level, we teach Edexcel GCE covering the Rise and Challenge of Nationalism, focusing on the unification of Italy and of Germany (Unit 1).
-The British depth study taught is Poverty, Public Health and the Growth of Government c.1830 – 1875 (Unit 2).
-At A2, the examination unit is France 1776-1830 (Unit 3) and the coursework unit is a study of US-Russian relations from 1905-2010, with one question covering the broad period and another on the significance of the Vietnam War.
-The coursework unit was especially written by the Head of Department with the intention that history students complete their studies with a clear sense and understanding of the forces in modern history which have greatly shaped our present world.
-As a whole, the A Level course has been constructed with the aim of providing students with a very broad historical base - both in terms of the different countries studied, and in terms of the different types of history - and so that they enjoy the variety of their studies.
+At A Level, we teach AQA GCE covering Britain, c1851–1964, focusing on the changes and developments that occurred during the latter half of the nineteenth century and the early twentieth century.
+The Europe depth study taught is France in Revolution, 1774-1815.
+The coursework unit is a study of International relations in the Twentieth Century.
+As a whole, the A Level course has been constructed with the aim of providing students with a very broad historical base - both in terms of the different countries studied, and in terms of the different types of history - so that they enjoy the variety of their studies.
 Each year, a number of our students choose to continue their historical studies at university and we wholly support them in this process.